lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 Even with these rules, dodgy transactions can still go through.
 The contract checks the signatures based on the transaction's states as well as the contents of the states.
 But, there are still some ways around these.

-That being said, some of these situations can only occur if a transaction have been sent to parties not originally involved in an exchange.
-This is the sort of scenario that can arise from broadcasting transactions like I mentioned in the introduction and in [Broadcasting a transaction to external organisations](https://lankydan.dev/broadcasting-a-transaction-to-external-organisations).
+That being said, some of these situations can only occur if a transaction has been sent to parties not originally involved in an exchange.
+This is the sort of scenario that can arise from broadcasting transactions as I mentioned in the introduction and in [Broadcasting a transaction to external organisations](https://lankydan.dev/broadcasting-a-transaction-to-external-organisations).

 Now that I have set the stage let me explain a hole in the contract above.
 There is nothing preventing a third-party from creating a mimicked reply to the original message.
 In that, the sender and recipient of the reply are valid, but the message is created by someone else that is not actually the sender.
 It is a bit to get your head around, so you might need to read that sentence a few times.